 Inflation occurs when you have an increase in prices for goods and services.
 Prices for items you need may rise at a slow rate so it is hardly noticeable.
 At other times, dramatic increases known as hyperinflation can raise prices to significantly high levels that create noticeable changes in your cost of living.
 Rising prices and high unemployment with little growth in the economy cause stagflation.

 Loss of Purchasing Power

 If inflation rises 5 percent for the year, you will need 5 percent more in income to match what you purchased last year.
 Even if you get a 3-percent raise, you still won’t be able to buy what you bought last year for the same price if there is 5-percent inflation.
 Essentially, you will be paying out more of your income because you haven’t earned enough to keep up with inflation.
-This can significantly affect your lifestyle if inflation rises higher for a long period of time.
+This can significantly affect your lifestyle if inflation continues for a long period of time.

 Inflation also has an effect on your investments.
 If you have money invested at a 5-percent interest rate and inflation rises at the same rate, you haven’t made anything.
 You won’t earn as much as you wanted even if inflation rises 2 or 3 percent.
 If inflation goes to 6 or 7 percent, you have actually lost on your investment.

 Debates continue on what defines inflation.
 The Consumer Price Index, commonly called CPI, considers rising prices and living costs as inflation.
-Other factors contributing to inflation may include rising prices in fixed-income securities, land, and short-term interest rates, as well as growth in debt, interest, and living costs compared with income.
+Other factors contributing to inflation may include rising prices in fixed-income securities, land and short-term interest rates, as well as growth in debt, interest and living costs compared with income.

 Different Goods and Services

 Certain products that have rising costs are not included in the CPI, which has changed its measure of inflation over the years to reflect the changes in what people buy.
 Not everyone buys the same goods, however.
-While the CPI may show a low inflation rate, you may face high inflation because of the products you need or items that interest you, which can affect your costs and standard of living.
+While the CPI may indicate a low inflation rate on consumer goods overall, you may personally experience more inflation than your neighbors.
+This can happen because the prices of the specific items you buy might rise for some reason, which can affect your costs and standard of living.